AlexxNB/svelte-chota/docs_src/src/pages/components/icon.md

 ### Color

-By default, icon color inhireted from curent text color.
+By default, icon color is inherited from the current text color.
 But you can specify any color you want.

-> **Note:** a `color` property can be used when source is *SVG-path* or *SVG sprite* only!
+> **Note:** a `color` property can only be used when the source is *SVG-path* or *SVG sprite*!

 ```example
 <script>